Civil rights movement (1865–1896): Kansas exodus

-Following the end of Reconstruction, many blacks feared the Ku Klux Klan, the White League and the Jim Crow laws which continued to make them second-class citizens.
+Following the end of Reconstruction, many Black people feared the Ku Klux Klan, the White League and the Jim Crow laws which continued to make them second-class citizens.
 Motivated by important figures such as Benjamin "Pap" Singleton, as many as forty thousand Exodusters left the South to settle in Kansas, Oklahoma and Colorado.
-This was the first general migration of blacks following the Civil War.
-In the 1880s, blacks bought more than 20000 acre of land in Kansas, and several of the settlements made during this time (e.g. Nicodemus, Kansas, which was founded in 1877) still exist today.
-Many blacks left the South with the belief that they were receiving free passage to Kansas, only to be stranded in St. Louis, Missouri.
+This was the first general migration of Black people following the Civil War.
+In the 1880s, Black people bought more than 20000 acre of land in Kansas, and several of the settlements made during this time (e.g. Nicodemus, Kansas, which was founded in 1877) still exist today.
+Many Black people left the South with the belief that they were receiving free passage to Kansas, only to be stranded in St. Louis, Missouri.
 Black churches in St. Louis, together with Eastern philanthropists, formed the Colored Relief Board and the Kansas Freedmen's Aid Society to help those stranded in St. Louis to reach Kansas.

-One particular group was the Kansas Fever Exodus, which consisted of six thousand blacks who moved from Mississippi, Louisiana and Texas to Kansas.
-Many in Louisiana were inspired to leave the state when the 1879 Louisiana Constitutional Convention decided that voting rights were a matter for the state, not federal, government, thereby clearing the way for the disenfranchisement of Louisiana's black population.
+One particular group was the Kansas Fever Exodus, which consisted of six thousand Black people who moved from Mississippi, Louisiana and Texas to Kansas.
+Many in Louisiana were inspired to leave the state when the 1879 Louisiana Constitutional Convention decided that voting rights were a matter for the state, not federal, government, thereby clearing the way for the disenfranchisement of Louisiana's Black population.

 The exodus was not universally praised by African Americans; indeed, Frederick Douglass was a critic.
 Douglass felt that the movement was ill-timed and poorly organized.